-All are invited to join Saint Paul’s on Saturday, August 23rd for a picnic and a Back-to-School Supplies Drive to benefit Saint James School, a faith based institution that offers quality education to minority children and prepares them for college.
-Donations of books, pencils, pens, erasers, colored pencils, crayons, pencil holders, highlighters etc. This event will be hosted by John and Christine Fitzpatrick.
+The Saint Paul’s Picnic and Back-t0-School Supplies Drive has been rescheduled for Sunday (8/24) at 3 p.m. due to inclement weather.
+The event will benefit Saint James School, a faith based institution that offers quality education to minority children and prepares them for college.
+Donations of books, pencils, pens, erasers, colored pencils, crayons, pencil holders, highlighters etc. This event will be hosted by John and Christine Fitzpatrick at 9339 Stenton Ave., Erdenheim.
 For more information contact Manny Mercer.

 The Saint Paul’s Rummage Sale will be held on Friday, September 5 (pre-sale) and Saturday, September 6.
-There will be hundreds of used books to choose from, including authors like Russian great Vladimir Nabokov.
-Did you know Nabokov had an interest in chess problems?
+There will be rooms filled with adult and children’s clothing, sporting goods, used books, home and garden equipment, electronics and more!